CTI Career Search

 Many operating room technicians choose to take a national examination and become certified before entering the workforce as most employers prefer to hire certified technicians.
 However, certification is optional and not required by law to work as a technician.

-The Bureau of Labor Statistics reports that 71 percent of surgical technologists work in hospitals.
+The BLS reports that the vast majority of surgical technologists work in hospitals.
 Others might work for physicians' and dentists' offices that perform outpatient procedures.
 Some technicians are known as "private scrubs", which means they are employed directly by a surgeon who wants to work with a specialized surgical team.

 How to Become a Great Operating Room Technician